mewna/g/README.md

 ## Node IDs

-g uses [Raindrop](https://github.com/queer/raindrop) for fetching snowflake IDs for many things.
+G uses [Raindrop](https://github.com/queer/raindrop) for fetching snowflake IDs for many things.
 Eventually this may be a proper
 "pluggable" thing.

 ## Usage